David Landini: The Riverina State is the only Solution.

 Ultimately, a solution requires a political decision.
 To achieve a satisfactory solution, the underlying political problem needs to be understood and resolved.
 Then the political solution can be pursued and hopefully achieved.

-Political decisions are made by having the numbers in parliament.
+Political decisions are made by the majority of members of parliament.

-Electorates in N.S.W are based on population and decided by the N.S.W Electoral Commission.
+Electorates in N.S.W are based on population with the boundaries decided by the N.S.W Electoral Commission.

 There are 93 electorates.
 70 of these are within the marked boundary, and 23 are outside.

 It can be seen that there is a concentration of electorates in the metropolitan areas of Newcastle, Sydney and Wollongong.
-This is immediately concerning as the economic and financial interests of the people in the metropolitan and non-metropolitan areas are distinctly different.
+This is immediately concerning as the economic and financial interests of the people in the metropolitan areas are distinctly different from those of the people in the non-metropolitan areas.
 Because of the large number of electorates in the metropolitan areas compared to the small number in agricultural areas, it can be seen that there is only minute political interest in irrigated agriculture in N.S.W.

 Regrettably, the political situation is even worse than it appears.